South West Scotland

 Hotels & Bikes

 On the day to day itinerary below you will find the name of the preferred accommodation for each overnight.
 The final hotel list is always based on availability.
 If the preferred hotel is not available, and if alternative accommodation is necessary, the price will be adjusted accordingly but only after approval from the client.
-For example, if the Douglas House is fully booked, we can offer you the Ernespie House Hotel, 1/2 mile outside the town center.
-This would incur a £10pp supplement.
-If the Selkirk Arms is fully booked you will be offered the Gladstone Guesthouse at the same price or the Baytree Guesthouse, which is actually £15 less per person.
-In Gatehouse of Fleet, the Murray Arms Hotel is offered at the same price and in Newton Stewart, Stables Guesthouse will be the alternative.
+For example, if the Ernespie House Hotel is fully booked, we can offer you the King Arms Hotel.
+If the Selkirk Arms is fully booked you will be offered the Gladstone Guesthouse.
+In Gatehouse of Fleet, the Murray Arms Hotel is offered at the same price and in Newton Stewart, the Crown Hotel or Creebridge Hotel will be the alternative.

 Bicycles